bmfbp/bmfbp/build_process/kernels/README.md

 }
 ```

-The entrypoint file must export at least a `main` function for the system to
+For leaves, the entrypoint file must export at least a `main` function for the
-call into.
-It can optionally include a `bootstrap` function that would be
+system to call into.
+It can optionally include a `bootstrap` function that
-called after system initialization.
-A common use case is to send the initial
+would be called after system initialization.
+A common use case is to send the
-messages to start the system.
+initial messages to start the system.

 An example in Node.js: